Rank / Rating: CAPT-Captain

 On August 12, 1945, Edward's father received a telegram informing him his son was missing in action.
 It was not until September 15, 1945 that Mr. Parke received a second telegram officially declaring his son's death.
 Shortly after, a package arrived in the mail.
 It was probably no surprise to Mr. Parke that his son died a hero.

-Mr. Parke held the Navy Cross and the Navy and Marine Corps Medal in his hand and read the enclosed citation:
+Mr. Parke held the Navy and Marine Corps Medal in his hand and read the enclosed citation:

 "For heroic conduct while attached to the USS Indianapolis, following the sinking of that vessel by enemy Japanese forces, three hundred miles north of the Palau Islands, in July 1945.